 There are a few different options for keeping chicks warm.

 In this article (and accompanying video), we talk about just this question – and you’ll get my (very) strong opinions about it!

-As we discussed in another video, piling can be a big issue (piling is where baby chicks huddle together at night – and some chicks are crushed.)
+One of my biggest concerns up front is piling.
+Piling can be a big issue (piling is where baby chicks huddle together at night – and some chicks are crushed.)

 One drawback to the smaller clutch size is that if you have a lot of chicks, you might need multiple brooders.